MiledKalbourji/CSCI401W/GUI(readme).txt

 4. Click the "Add" button to add multiple student names at once (separate names with commas).
 5. Select a student name from the list to edit it.
 6. Edit the student name in the entry field and click the "Save" button to save the changes.
+7. Click the "Delete" button to delete the selected student name from the list.
-7. Click the "Saved Lists" button to view a list of saved student names.
+8. Click the "Saved Lists" button to view a list of saved student names.
-8. Click the "Quit" button to exit the application.
+9. Click the "Quit" button to exit the application.

 ## Dependencies
 - Python 3.11.5